Kokeshi: Art and Nature

 Hanakotoba — History and Meaning

-If you are interested in Japanese culture and its relationship to Kimono patterns and Kokeshi motif, discover that the prominent motif is predominantly flower, plant, and tree inspired since the late 1800s.
-It is a well-known fact that visual language overlaps and is why the Japanese are interested in the natural environment and changes of seasons based on Buddhist teachings.
+If you are interested in Japanese culture and its relationship to Kimono patterns and the Kokeshi motif, discover that the prominent motifs are the flower, the plant, and the tree all appearing since the late 1800s.
+It is a well-known fact that visual language overlaps, which is why the Japanese are interested in the natural environment and seasonal changes.
+All of these are based on Buddhist teachings and their development in Japanese culture.
 The serenity of the Buddhist world finds its reflection in the natural environment, serving as symbols of purity, impermanence, and the cycles of life that rise and eventually fade away.
 These allegories in the form of stories, poems, or artistic images are intended to be communicative on topics ranging from romance to gratitude and societal ideals necessary for harmonious living.

 Gardens of Hope

 So what are some of the secret messages the Kokeshi artist imparts through their work?
-Listed below are what is called Gardens of Hope representing throughout and wishes as related to popular flowers in their language and their meanings.
-Each flower serves to communicate powerful messages, from the way they are portrayed to the nature of the flowers themselves.
-Thank you, Robert Brokop (Wood Be Kindred Spirits), for your introduction in 1980 to the minds of the Japanese Kokeshi Masters you interviewed in the 1970s–80s.
+Below are what is called Gardens of Hope representing throughout and wishes as related to popular flowers in their language and their meanings.
+The flower serves to communicate powerful messages, from the way they are portrayed, even down to the nature of the flowers themselves.
+Thank you Robert Brokop (Wood Be Kindred Spirits), for your introduction, in 1980 to, the minds of the Japanese Kokeshi Masters you interviewed in the 1970s–80s.

 In many descriptions, the names of Kokeshi flowers symbolize elements surrounding humans in everyday life.
 These include: